ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/2_prepare_the_landing_page.md

 !!! tip

-    If the new layout is not available when editing the Page, you may need to clear the cache (using `php bin/console cache:clear`) and/or reload the app.
+    If the new layout isn't available when editing the Page, you may need to clear the cache (using `php bin/console cache:clear`) and/or reload the app.

 ![Empty page with new layout](enterprise_tut_new_layout.png)